aigarskadikis/zabbix-agent-populate-windows/README.md

 LogFile=c:\zabbix\zabbix_agentd.log
 ```

-2) To capture more metrics for in memory for 'Zabbix agent (active)' checks if machine has lost network connectivity replace:
+2) To capture more metrics in memory for 'Zabbix agent (active)' checks in case of machine goes offline:
 ```
 # BufferSize=100
 ```